n42r/n42r.github.io/index.md

 Throughout my 15+ years in technology innovation, I have led and executed successful initiatives across AI, data architecture, e‑commerce, robotics, and mobile applications.
 My experience spans start-ups, global corporate headquarters, and multi‑million Euro publicly funded R&D projects.

-As Lead Solutions Architect at PUMA Global E‑Commerce Engineering, I drive organizational strategy and cross-team collaboration.
+As Lead Solutions Architect at PUMA Global E‑Commerce Engineering, I drive organizational strategy and cross-	team collaboration.
 I founded the "Tech Cats of eComm" to advance architectural strategy, innovation, and technical excellence.

 At the intersection of engineering innovation and product leadership, I excel in delivering state-of-the-art solutions that drive business growth and elevate user experiences.
 Some noteworthy achievements include: